Be aware, the 2020 Lane Cove Magpie Swooping Season has started.

 What Steps Do I Take If I Find an Aggressive Magpie?

-The start of the 2019 Magpie Swooping Season has not been without controversy.
+Last year, the start of the 2019 Magpie Swooping Season was not without controversy.
 The Hills District Council and National Parks and Wildlife worked together to put down a notorious magpie that had been swooping locals for years.
 This was a highly unusual step.
 This action does highlight the dilemma councils face when trying to manage an aggressive magpie.

 In a statement to Local Government News the Hills District Council said “the move was “not taken lightly” and that although council usually would usually sign post known risk areas, the large number of complaints and injuries meant council was left with no other option than to humanely euthanise the bird.”